We are passionate about measuring and monitoring the impact of our work with young people. We engage with research to

 Elizabeth Howat, the Director of the Young Leaders Award, for the Youth Trust published a Grove Booklet, entitled, Igniting Potential: Developing Character and Leadership Through Social Action (2019).
 This publication includes discussion and analysis of the merits of social action by young people, human flourishing and the development of leadership skills and character virtues.
 It draws on a number of case studies from the work of the Youth Trust.

 Dr Nick J. Watson, Chief Operating Officer at the Youth Trust, has published research with a social justice focus that examines topics such as, character development and moral reasoning in physical education and sport, intellectual disability, chaplaincy, fatherlessness and mentoring vulnerable children.
 A recent example of his work, is a co-edited book entitled, Sport, Physical Education and Social Justice: Religious, Sociological, Psychological and Capability Perspectives, Preface, Centre for Social Justice (2021, Routledge), which examines faith and non-faith based understandings of social justice.

 Involvement in Research Projects

-The Trust has been involved in a number of academic research studies, as participants and co-collaborators, which have examined character and leadership development, methods to encourage the ‘habit’ of social action in young people and childrens’ attitudes to charities and philanthropy.
+The YLA has been included in a number of academic research studies, as participants and co-collaborators, which have examined character and leadership development, methods to encourage the ‘habit’ of social action in young people and childrens’ attitudes to charities and philanthropy.
 Recent examples include:

 Leadership of Character Education: Developing Virtues and Celebrating Human Flourishing in Schools (2017), by The Church of England Foundation for Educational Leadership